gaelreyrol/koreader-nix/ReadMe.md

 This repository allows you to automatically install KOReader & KFMon on your ebook reader with a one liner command.

+## Supported devices

+- Kobo

+To support new devices, feel free to contribute!

 ## Usage

 1. Please check any important changes [here](https://github.com/koreader/koreader/wiki/Installation-on-Kobo-devices).